AlAloul/TiMultitouch/README.md

 WATCH IN ACTION
 --------------
-The TiMultiTouch module is used in the Zampoña iOS application.
+The TiMultiTouch module is used in the ZampoÃ±a iOS application.
 The application resembles a peruvian panflute and uses the TiMultiTouch to enable playing two or more notes simultaneously.
 You can get it for free from [Zampona on iTunes]

 CODE EXAMPLE